Ciantic/thoughts/2022/learning-activitypub.md

 ## Notes

 1. Get `Gargron@mastodon.social`'s webfinger.
 This is not part of ActivityPub, but rather an extension to Mastodon.
-Notice the `aliases` property, which contains the ActivityPub ID's:
+Notice the `aliases` property, which contains the ActivityPub IDs:
     ```
     {
         "aliases": [